Existence of Infinite Product Measures: A Key Result

-The principal tool that is going to be used in the construction of the required product measure will be the next result, that establishes that the $\vol$ map is a good choice for the extension of the classical volume formula.
+It will be proved that the $\vol$ map is a good choice for the extension of the classical notion of volume in finite dimensions.
+Recall that the notation $\uplus$ means that the union is a union of pairwise disjoint sets.